auth0/docs/articles/multifactor-authentication/send-phone-message-hook-amazon-sns.md

 ---
-description: Configuring a Custom SMS Gateway for MFA using Amazon SNS
+description: Configuring a Custom SMS Provider for MFA using Amazon SNS
 topics:
   - mfa
   - sms
-  - custom-sms-gateway
+  - custom-sms-provider
 contentType:
   - how-to
 useCase:
   - customize-mfa
 ---
-# Configuring a Custom SMS Gateway for MFA using Amazon SNS
+# Configuring a Custom SMS Provider for MFA using Amazon SNS

 ## Prerequisites